unidentified77/hexa-ai-demo-app/AI_USAGE.md

 ### What I had to significantly adjust or fix
 * **The Roadmap:** AI suggested a linear path starting with UI.
 I had to manually restructure the entire plan to focus on Backend/API integration first due to initial lack of access to design specs.
 * **Async Logic & Listeners:** While AI provided the basic Firestore listener code, it struggled with the specific race conditions and state updates in React Native.
 I had to manually debug the flow to ensure the "Processing" to "Done" transition was smooth and didn't cause infinite loops.
+* **AI Caused Waste of Time:** While developing the project, I was getting an error saying that a string was placed where a boolean was expected and I could not see it when I looked at the code.
+I tried to solve it using AI and this caused me to waste a lot of time.
+Later, when I opened a new project from scratch and moved the codes, it worked.

 ### Anything deliberately done without AI
 * **Architectural Decisions:** The decision to use **Real AI APIs** instead of mock data was a deliberate choice I made to enhance the project scope.